 - To view one student’s responses at a time, use the Review answers button.

-You have now successfully created a quiz, collected responses and provided feedback.
-Microsoft Forms does provide several option question types so experiment with those other types to see how you can create a completely customised quiz to meet your needs.
+I hope you have enjoyed this post on how to create an online quiz.
+You have also been able to collect responses and provided feedback.
+Microsoft Forms does provide several question types so experiment with those other types to see how you can create a completely customised quiz to meet your needs.